chengongpp/go-optimization-guide/docs/01-common-patterns/lazy-init.md

 ### Custom Lazy Initialization with Atomic Operations

-Yes, it’s technically possible to replace `sync.Once`, `sync.OnceValue`, or `sync.OnceFunc` with custom logic using low-level atomic operations.
-This approach may offer slightly finer control or avoid allocations in extremely performance-critical code paths.
+Yes, it’s technically possible to replace `sync.Once`, `sync.OnceValue`, or `sync.OnceFunc` with custom logic using low-level atomic operations like `atomic.CompareAndSwap` or `atomic.Load/Store`.
+In rare, performance-critical paths, this can avoid the small overhead or allocations that come with the standard types.

+However, the trade-off is complexity.
+You lose the safety guarantees and clarity of the standard primitives, and it becomes easier to introduce subtle bugs—especially under concurrency.
+Unless profiling shows that sync.Once is a bottleneck, the standard versions are almost always the better choice.

 **That said, it’s rarely worth the tradeoff.**